-- A. Allowed Charge-the amount payable for a Prescription Drug dispensed to a Participant based on the reimbursement formula determined between BCI and its PBM plus the dispensing fee for a Prescription Drug dispensed by a retail pharmacy. - B. Brand Name Drug-a Prescription Drug, approved by the FDA, that is protected by a patent and is marketed and supplied under the manufacturer's brand name. - C. Compound Drug-a customized medication derived from two or more raw chemicals, powders or devices, of which at least one ingredient is a federal legend drug, prepared by a Pharmacist according to a prescriber's specifications. - D. Diabetic Supplies-supplies that can be purchased at a Participating Pharmacy using the Participant's pharmacy benefit.
-Includes: insulin syringes, insulin pen needles, lancets, test strips (blood glucose and urine), and insulin pump supplies (reservoirs and syringes, administration sets, and access sets). - E. Formulary-a list of Covered Prescription Drugs approved by Blue Cross of Idaho's Pharmacy and Therapeutics Committee.
-This list is managed and subject to periodic review and amendment by the Pharmacy and Therapeutics Committee.

-Prescription Drugs covered by the Prescription Drug Benefit are classified into one of the tiers as follows.
+- A. Allowed Charge-the amount payable for a Prescription Drug dispensed to a Participant based on the reimbursement formula determined between the Contract Administrator and its PBM plus the dispensing fee for a Prescription Drug dispensed by a retail pharmacy. - B. Brand Name Drug-a Prescription Drug, approved by the FDA, that is protected by a patent and is marketed and supplied under the manufacturer's brand name. - C. Compound Drug-a customized medication derived from two or more raw chemicals, powders or devices, of which at least one ingredient is a federal legend drug, prepared by a Pharmacist according to a prescriber's specifications. - D. Diabetic Supplies-supplies that can be purchased at a Participating Pharmacy using the Participant's pharmacy benefit.
+Includes: insulin syringes, insulin pen needles, lancets, test strips (blood glucose and urine), and insulin pump supplies (reservoirs and syringes, administration sets, and access sets). - E. Formulary-a list of Covered Prescription Drugs approved by the Contract Administrator in accordance with the Pharmacy and Therapeutics Committee clinical review.
+This list is managed and subject to periodic review and amendment by the Contract Administrator and the Pharmacy and Therapeutics Committee.
+Prescription Drugs covered by the Prescription Drug Benefit are organized into tiers.
+Generally, lower tiers contain Prescription Drugs that are more Cost Effective and provide a greater value when considering both clinical and financial attributes while higher tiers contain Prescription Drugs that are generally more expensive.
+Prescription Drugs on lower tiers may include a greater proportion of Preferred and Non-Preferred Generic Drugs while Prescription Drugs on higher tiers may include more Preferred and Non-Preferred Brand Name Drugs and Specialty Prescription Drugs. - ACA Preventive Drugs ACA Mandated Preventive Drugs. - F. Generic Drug-a Prescription Drug, approved by the FDA, that has the same active ingredients, strength, and dosage as its Brand Name Drug counterpart. - G. Nonparticipating Pharmacy/Pharmacist-a Licensed Pharmacist, a retail, mail-order or Specialty Pharmacy that has not entered into a contract with the Contract Administrator's PBM for the purpose of providing Prescription Drug Covered Services to Participants under the Plan.